Viva Rapid Transit: Viva Network Expansion Plan (VNEP)

 As of 2022, Viva Orange has not been extended to Highway 50 and the branch to the Finch subway was not accomplished.
 Viva Green was not rerouted to run along Leslie Street and Major Mackenzie East.
 Viva Silver was not established.

 In 2022, York Region Transit will begin service on the Viva Silver route, which will serve Vaughan Metropolitan Centre north on Jane Street to Major Mackenzie Drive, and east to Richmond Hill GO Station.

 Yonge North subway expansion plan

 The future Yonge North subway expansion is planned to run 6.8 km kilometres north from Finch station in Toronto along Yonge Street, which straddles the Markham/Vaughan boundary within York, to the Richmond Hill Centre Terminal at Highway 7 and will include four stations in York.
+On completion the southern terminus of Viva Blue BRT will likely move from Finch Station to Richmond Hill Terminal (which will likely serve as bus connection for High Tech Subway Station).

 2008 driver strike

 Vivasmart display alerting passengers that no Viva service is available during the strike.